The Effects of Sugar on the Body

 The average American consumes 22 to 30 teaspoons of sugar each day, according to the American Heart Association.
 That’s an extra 350 to 480 calories each day in sugar — and over three times the recommended daily amount.

-But the effects of sugar go far beyond a simple increase in calorie consumption.
+But the effects of sugar on the body go far beyond a simple increase in calorie consumption.
 Sugar consumption affects organs throughout the body, including the liver and heart.
 It increases your risk of disease.
 It can affect your thought processes.
 It even affects the appearance of your skin.
 Sugar messes with your functioning from head to toe — from minor annoyances to life-threatening health conditions.

 It’s a Weighty Issue